 Bridge project development normally includes five phases of development.
 The first phase of development, bridge analysis, occurs during the Project Development and Environment (PD&E) process.
-After location design approval is granted, the second phase, Bridge Development Report/30%Structures Plans, is initiated.
+After location design approval is granted, the second phase, Bridge Development Report/30% Structures Plans, is initiated.
 After approval of the BDR, the final phases of work will begin.
-The third phase is the 60% Structures Plans which consists of the substructure foundation submittal for all projects and 60% Structures Plans for most Category 2 Structures.
+The third phase is the 60% Structures Plans that consists of the substructure foundation submittal for all projects and 60% Structures Plans for most Category 2 Structures.
 The fourth phase includes the 90% Structures Plans and specifications.
+The fifth phase includes the 100% Structures Plans and specifications.
 For efficiency, one engineering firm (one design team) should be responsible for the BDR and the final plans and specifications.